 If at all possible, catch the adults in a way that makes their plasma suitable for hormones, i.e. as they approach or leave the nest with food, rather than after disturbance by you.
 Bleed them as rapidly as possible and with as little disturbance as possible.
 Use a stop watch.
 Keep track of the time of first disturbance, time when they are caught, time when bleeding begins, and time when bleeding is complete.
-If you catch the birds quickly and can get them bled in 5 minutes, then we can certainly use the blood for hormones.
-Even two full tubes will allow us to assay for corticosterone, and longer bleeding times are acceptable under certain circumstances.
+If you catch the birds quickly and can get them bled in 5 minutes, then we can use the blood for hormones.
+Even two full tubes will allow us to assay for corticosterone, and longer bleeding times are acceptable for T under certain circumstances (Steve Schoech will lecture us on this).
 Seal tubes with clay sealant, not with critocaps.